 Photo: Grand Beach

-Next door is Grand Marais, with groceries, more restaurants and shops, gas, entertainment, and ATM.
+Next door is Grand Marais, with groceries, more restaurants and shops, gas, entertainment, and an ATM.
 The visitor info centre features a modern interactive museum which showcases the history of the resort.

-Patricia Beach, a less developed provincial park provides a haven for beach-goers who want a quieter and more natural environment.
+Patricia Beach, a less developed provincial park, provides a haven for beach-goers who want a quieter and more natural environment.
 It’s also on Highway 59, just past the South Beach Casino.

 Photo: Patricia Beach (Photo Credit: John Dalebozik)